AdobeDocs/commerce-webapi/src/pages/graphql/payment-methods/payment-services-checkout.md

 ![Payment Services sequence diagram](../../_images/graphql/payment-services.svg)

-1. Run `getPaymentConfig` to fetch the payment configuration to retrieve and render details about PayPal components, such as hosted fields, smart buttons, and Apple Pay.
+1. Run `getPaymentConfig` to fetch the payment configuration and render details about PayPal components, such as hosted fields, smart buttons, and Apple Pay.

 1. Commerce returns payment configuration information.